TKShadowBlade/17-Computer-Science-Regex-Tutorial/README.md

 - the asterisk * searches for a match of 0 or more characters
 - the plus sign + searches for a match of 1 or more characters
-- the question mark ? searchese for a match between 0 and 1 character
+- the question mark ? searches for a match between 0 and 1 character
 - using curly brackets {} lets you search for a match within a certain range of characters.
 You can write this either as {min, max} or as {n}, with n specifying a number range.

 ### Grouping Constructs